DART-Laboratory/prov-graph/README.md

 Zeek-Agent Visualizer relies on D3.js library for positioning of nodes.
 D3’s force layout uses a physics based simulator for positioning the visual elements of the graph.
 It simulates forces which allow you to control the position of nodes in relation to each other and the simulation.
 D3 forces can allow nodes to attract to repel and attract one another, nodes can be configured to attract to center of gravity.
 Moreover, a collision detection mechanism can prevent nodes to overlap one another.
 These are just some of the many options D3 offers to visualize a data set.

 Since the simulation is aimed at visualizing the new nodes that were not previously part of the graph.
-In order to prevent overlapping of these new nodes with the old ones, Zeek-Agent Visualizer finds a the closest positions for new nodes that have not been taken by any older node(s) along the x-axis.
+In order to prevent overlapping of these new nodes with the old ones, Zeek-Agent Visualizer finds the closest positions for new nodes that have not been taken by any older node(s) along the x-axis.

 When a node first appears it can be dragged and dropped to a new position where it can be fixed.
-This only works for only the new displayed nodes (most recent layer with the node being displayed for the first time)
+This only works for the new displayed nodes (most recent layer with the node being displayed for the first time)
 ![zeek_positioning](https://user-images.githubusercontent.com/74818361/136704279-d92b01e9-35df-4a66-ae41-dd2914d45726.gif)